Working with us during COVID-19

 Face-to-face visits may be possible for essential monitoring purposes only.
 Please discuss this with your Reasearch Team or email us, if you would like more details.
 Visits must be agreed prior to taking place.

 Before arranging a visit, our staff will complete risk assessments of the facilities to be visited to ensure the safety of visitors, staff and patients.

 Visiting Nottingham University Hospitals NHS Trust

 Please ensure that you have read and understood the requirements for visitors to NUH, in addition to any requests made by our Research Teams.
 The lastest information on visiting our hospitals can be found on the information for visitors pages of this website.

 We are carrying out a number of trials for patients who are being treated at, or admitted to NUH for COVID-19.

 Our research is part of the national and international response to COVID-19.
 Our expert clinical research teams are helping to find the most effective drugs, vaccines and treatments.
 Our aim is to offer every patient with suspected or confirmed COVID-19 the opportunity to take part in this vital research.

-If you are admitted to NUH with suspected or confirmed COVID-19, then your clinical team and our research nurses (who specialise in supporting patients taking part in clinical trials) will talk to you about taking part in COVID-19 studies here.
+If you are admitted or referred to NUH with suspected or confirmed COVID-19, your clinical team and our research nurses (who specialise in supporting patients taking part in clinical trials) will talk to you about taking part in COVID-19 research here.